 Drawn from the writer’s lived experience of schizophrenia, this powerful play explores the relationship between siblings who grapple with managing this condition, which interrupts their focus on transforming the world through art.

 Michel is writing his first novel, Hipflask, his older sister Karen is in Europe turning the world into paintings.
 Michel’s letters take a strange turn.
 He believes Joan Miro and Franz Kafka are his companions and he can speak with them.
 His sister Karen rushes home.
-Diagnosed with schizophrenia, he is unable to accept it.
-Karen becomes her brother’s carer, which tests but cannot destroy their strong bond.
+Diagnosed with schizophrenia, Michel is unable to accept it.
+Karen becomes her brother’s career, which tests but cannot destroy their strong bond.

-Writer: Michel Tuomy
+Writer: Michel Paul Tuomy

 Director: Cathy Hunt